How to monitor your students' learning progress: BookWidgets reports

 These tests are given on a regular basis to measure student progress.
 If the grades rise during the course of the year, you know your teaching methods work and you know that your students are learning.
 If not, you’ll have to change your methods and present learning materials in different ways so students learn and retain the material better.
 It’s a good way for student progress monitoring and your own progress monitoring as well.

-This is an overall conclusion, but you can also take a look at each individual student to see his or her progress.
+This is an overall conclusion, but you can also take a look at each individual student to see the steps of his or her learning progress.

 2. Observation and interaction